Josipina Turnograjska: Biography

 Josipina was baptized Josepha Constantia Anna Urbantschitsch.
-She was born at Turn Castle in what was then the Austrian Empire, (now part of the municipality of Preddvor), from which she also derived her pseudonym Turnograjska (literally 'of Turn Castle').
+She was born at Turn Castle in what was then the Austrian Empire, (now part of the municipality of Preddvor), from which she also derived her pseudonym Turnogradska (literally 'of Turn Castle').
 When sending her first story to the editor of the literary magazine Slovenska Bčela she explained the choice of name by writing: "Slavic sons are keen to show their strength and worth.
 Why should Slav daughters not have the same desire?
 This is why I have decided to try to write something in my own mild language and I dare send into daylight one story from my collection and ask you to include it in your publication.
-Let my name be Josipina Turnograjska, since Turn Castle is my home."
+Let my name be Josipina Turnogradska, since Turn Castle is my home."
 Her parents were Johann Nepomuk Urbantschitsch and Josephina Terpinz, who belonged to the local Carniolan gentry.
 Her father died when she was eight.
 She was educated by private tutors at Turn Castle, particularly in music, religion, as well as in Latin and Italian.
 She taught herself French.
 After 1849 a new tutor expanded the subjects of her instruction to include Ancient Greek, natural sciences, and history, with a particular emphasis on Slovene and the history of Slavic peoples.
 This proved to be the catalyst for the awakening of a national enthusiasm in Josipina, which made her decide to become a writer.
 In 1850 she was engaged to Lovro Toman, a poet that would later become a successful lawyer and influential politician.
 Toman studied law in Graz and during their engagement the two maintained an extensive correspondence.
 More than a thousand letters survive, some up to twenty-five pages long.
 Their interest is not only in showing the relationship and feelings of two separated lovers, but also because they give an important insight into everyday life in the mid-19th century in the Slovene Lands.
 In 1853 they were married and due to Toman's work moved permanently to Graz.
 Josipina died there a year later after a combination of complications at childbirth and measles.
 She was only 20.